-Many of the post-Socialist countries - Russia, the Czech Republic, Hungary, Estonia, and Lithuania also represent a situation in which divorce was initially high and steadily increased, and cohabitation was initially low, then increased at a faster pace than divorce (Figure 1a).
+The post-Socialist countries in Group A - Russia, the Czech Republic, Hungary, Estonia, and Lithuania - also represent a situation in which divorce was initially high and steadily increased, and cohabitation was initially low, then increased at a faster pace than divorce (Figure 1a).
 In these countries, the Total Divorce Rate was already relatively high – above 0.2 – before the beginning of the observation period.
 In Russia, the TDR was above 0.3 in 1970, while in Lithuania it was closer to 0.5.
-In all four countries, the TDR stayed relatively high or increased, although in Lithuania the TDR decreased substantially, albeit with some very short-term peaks throughout the 1990s.
+In all four countries, the TDR stayed relatively high or increased, although in Lithuania the TDR decreased substantially, albeit with some very short-term peaks throughout the 1990s, possibly due to period shocks.
+A similar peak in Estonia in 1995 coincided with a reform in divorce law, which allowed couples to jointly apply for divorce.
+The short-term increase in the TDR in this year appears to reflect pent-up demand for such a faster divorce procedure.
+The legal change and the peak in the divorce rate may also have made people more wary of the institution of marriage, since we see a rapid increase in cohabitation rates after 1995.
 Thus, divorce and cohabitation increased in parallel during the 1970s and 1980s, but from the late 1990s, cohabitation accelerated in all four countries.
 All in all, the evidence is consistent with the expectation that the increase in divorce facilitated the increase in cohabitation.

-The next set of countries in Eastern (Bulgaria, Poland, and Romania) and Southern Europe (Spain and Italy) represent cases in which divorce was initially low, then slowly increased, while cohabitation increased more rapidly since the 1990s and 2000s (Figure 1b).
+Group B includes countries in Eastern Europe (Bulgaria, Poland, and Romania) and Italy.
+Figure 1b shows cases in which divorce was initially low, then slowly increased, while cohabitation increased later in the 1990s and 2000s.
 These countries have maintained traditional family values and tend to be more religious (Reher 1998; Vignoli and Salvini 2014; Mynarska et al 2014).
 Divorce was legalized much later in Italy, and mutual consent divorce is not available in Poland (Appendix 1).
 Only recently have family behaviors started to change (Lesthaeghe 2010).
-In all five countries, the TDR hardly increased above 0.2, except for a slight increase to about 0.3 in the most recent years in Bulgaria and Poland and a sharp increase to nearly 0.6 in Spain in 2005 after a reform in the divorce law, which allowed divorce without a period of previous separation.
-Cohabitation also remained low; the proportion of partnered women aged 20-49 who were cohabiting remained below 5% until the 2000s when it increased, and the increase was especially rapid in Spain.
-Thus, even though these countries experienced only a moderate increase in the two behaviors until recently, divorce does seem to have increased in parallel with the rise in cohabitation, or potentially beforehand.
+In all four countries, the TDR hardly increased above 0.2, except for a slight increase to about 0.3 in the most recent years in Bulgaria and Poland.
+Cohabitation also remained low; the proportion of partnered women aged 20-49 who were cohabiting remained below 5% until the 2000s when it increased.
+However, even though these countries experienced only a moderate increase in the two behaviors until recently, divorce does seem to have increased before the rise in cohabitation, in accordance with our expectations.